 The balance sheet carrying values of defined benefit pension scheme surpluses or deficits are calculated using independently commissioned actuarial valuations.
-These valuations are based on a number of assumptions, including the most appropriate mortality rates to apply to the profile of scheme members and the financial assumptions regarding discount rates and inflation.
+These valuations, including the impact of GMP, are based on a number of assumptions, including the most appropriate mortality rates to apply to the profile of scheme members and the financial assumptions regarding discount rates and inflation.
 All of these are estimates of future events and are therefore uncertain.
-Further details can be found in note 22 of the Group financial statements.
+Further details can be found in note 23 of the Group financial statements.